ikumar3/blockchain_bootcamp/README.md

   3. `sudo apt-get install ethereum`

 ## Installation instructions for Mac
-  #### By far the easiest way to install go-ethereum is to use our Homebrew tap.
+  #### By far the easiest way to install go-ethereum is to use Homebrew tap.
 If you don't have Homebrew, [install it first](https://brew.sh/).
   1. `brew tap ethereum/ethereum`
   2. `brew install ethereum`